vishal-lia/node.js-tutorials/FS Module/README.md

 This tutorial is about using FS module of node.js

+Using FS module:

-Using FS module to read a file.
+- To read a file.

-Rendering a HTML page using FS module.
+- To render a HTML page using FS module.

-Write to a file.
+- To write to a file.

-Stream a file to browser.
+- To stream a file to browser.

-Compress a file and download it.
+- To compress a file and download it.